joshbenjamin3/251/README.md

 # Statistical Analysis of ABCD Data for the 251 Paper

 This repository contains Jupyter notebooks that perform statistical analysis on the ABCD dataset for the 251 paper.
-The analysis includes an exploratory examination of the data, including demographic information, followed by machine learning modeling using Random Forest algorithms.
+The analysis includes machine learning modeling using Random Forest algorithms and tests of association.

 ## Table of Contents